 the Council has received the School Travel Plan Monitoring Contribution in full.

-The Owner covenants with the Council that after the Occupation Date the Owner shall not Occupy or permit Occupation of any part of the Development at any time when the Development is not being managed in strict accordance with the School Travel Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the School Travel Plan.
+The Owner covenants with the Council that after the Occupation Date of the School the Owner shall manage the School in strict accordance with the School Travel Plan as approved by the Council from time to time.

 5. NOTICE TO THE COUNCIL/OTHER MATTERS